mihaelataranu/EyeTrackingStudy/README.md

 # Eye-Tracking Study

 ## Description
-This repository contains all scripts used to clean, wrangle, visualise, and prepare the data for subsequent analysis by Mihaela Taranu.<br>
+This repository contains all scripts used to clean, wrangle, visualize, and prepare the data for  analysis of a study conducted by Mihaela Taranu and Richard Dewhurst in Feb 2021.<br>
-In the experiment, 7 children played with 14 LEGO bricks across 3 consecutive iterations.
-Eye tracking data were recorded with [Pupil Labs](https://pupil-labs.com/).
+In this experiment, 7 children played with 14 LEGO bricks across 3 consecutive iterations.
+The children's play was recorded with mobile eye tracking [Pupil Labs](https://pupil-labs.com/).
 The videos extracted from Pupil Labs were subsequently manually annotated in [Boris](https://boris.readthedocs.io/en/latest/#).
 Each time a new fixation was made on a different brick a new manual code was annotated.
 Thus, the raw data partly originates from Pupil Lab and partly from Boris.
 Both Pupil Lab and Boris generated a csv-file for every iteration (block) resulting in a total of 21 Boris files and 21 Pupil Lab files.
-As information from both the Pupil Lab and the Boris files are crucial for the study, all the files are being gathered into a single csv-file.
+As information from both the Pupil Lab and the Boris files are the scope for the study, all the files are being gathered into a single csv-file.

 ## Repository structure and files
 This repository has the following directory structure: